pact-foundation/pact-plugins/plugins/protobuf/README.md

 Map and repeated fields can be specified using a similar mechanism, but need a `pact:match` entry that configures how each item in the collection can be matched.

-For example, given the following message:
+For example, given the following messages:

 ```protobuf
 message MatchingRule {